jasonjoh/node-tutorial/README.md

     exports.getAuthUrl = getAuthUrl;

 The first thing we do here is define our client ID and secret.
 We also define a redirect URI and an array of scopes.
-The scope array only includes the `Mail.Read` scope, since we will only read the user's mail.
+The scope array includes the `openid` and `Mail.Read` scopes, since we will only read the user's mail.
 The values of `clientId` and `clientSecret` are just placeholders, so we need to generate valid values.

 ### Generate a client ID and secret ###